Indemnity for OH professionals

 This is as a result of the EU cross-border healthcare directive (2011/24/EU), which has been implemented in the UK by The Health Care and Associated Professions (Indemnity Arrangements) Order 2014, SI 2014/1887.

 NHS employees are covered in any event by the NHS Indemnity (sometimes called Crown Indemnity) provided by the NHS Litigation Authority in England.
 However this does not cover practice outside the NHS, nor does it cover healthcare professionals working in GP practices.
 In any event, many doctors and nurses also rely on their medical defence organisation or union membership – eg for indemnity cover for voluntary or private work, or support for disciplinary cases.
-See for example BMA advice for doctors bma.org.uk/practical-support-at-work/immigration/doctors-new-to-the-uk/medical-defence-and-indemnity
+See for example BMA advice for doctors www.bma.org.uk/advice/employment/contracts/nhs-medical-indemnity , including further links at the bottom of that page.

 Otherwise practitioners should check that their employers (if they are employed) have appropriate insurance or indemnity arrangements, and arrange personal cover if need be.